Chinese nationalism: Modern times

-On 7 May 1999, during NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade killing three Chinese citizens.
-The US claimed that the bombing was an accident caused by the use of outdated maps but few Chinese accepted this explanation.
-The incident caused widespread anger and following the attack Chinese officials described the bombing as a "barbarian act" and a "war crime" while Chinese students in Europe and America demonstrated against 'NATO fascism'.
-In China thousands were involved in protest marches in Beijing and other provincial capitals, some protesters threw gas bombs and rocks at the diplomatic missions of the United States and other NATO countries while in Chengdu the American Consul's residence was firebombed, deepening anti-Western and anti-American sentiment in China.
+On 7 May 1999, during the NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade, killing three Chinese citizens.
+The US claimed that the bombing was an accident caused by the use of outdated maps, but few Chinese accepted this explanation.
+The incident caused widespread anger, and following the attack Chinese officials described the bombing as a "barbarian act" and a "war crime", while Chinese students in Europe and America demonstrated against 'NATO fascism'.
+In China, thousands were involved in protest marches in Beijing and other provincial capitals.
+Some protesters threw gas bombs and rocks at the diplomatic missions of the United States and other NATO countries, while in Chengdu the American Consul's residence was firebombed, deepening anti-Western and anti-American sentiment in China.
 China, along with Russia, had already supported Slobodan Milošević and the Federal Republic of Yugoslavia during the Kosovo War, and opposed NATO bombings of Yugoslavia.

 The 1995 book China Can Say No, itself based on the 1989 essay The Japan That Can Say No by Shintaro Ishihara, was a benchmark for 1990s nationalist sentiment.
 Nationalist online forums including Strong China Forum and Iron Blood became popular forums for expression of nationalist sentiment on the internet.
 The internet has since continued to increase in significance as a forum for Chinese nationalism.

 In the 21st century, notable spurs of grassroots Chinese nationalism grew from what the Chinese public saw as the marginalization of their country from Japan and the Western world.
 One such event occurred in the Hainan Island incident of April 1, 2001, in which a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
 China sought a formal apology, and CCP General Secretary Jiang Zemin accepted United States Secretary of State Colin Powell's expression of "very sorry" as sufficient.
 The incident nonetheless created negative feelings towards the United States by the Chinese public and increased public feelings of Chinese nationalism.